Two-gluon one-photon vertex in a magnetic field and its explicit one-loop approximation in the intermediate field strength regime: Introduction

 The approximations explored in Refs.~\cite{Ayala:2017vex,Ayala:2019jey} limit the accuracy of the calculation to the low $p_T$ part of the photon spectrum.
-On the other hand, the approximation explored in Ref.~\cite{Ayala:2022zhu} does not account for the full tensor structure with the symmetry properties to describe the matrix element for processes involving the two-gluon one-photon vertex in the presence of a magnetic field.
-In this work we formulate the general properties of this vertex which is required to compute the matrix element describing gluon fusion/splitting processes.
+On the other hand, the approximation explored in Ref.~\cite{Ayala:2022zhu} does not account for the full tensor structure with the symmetry properties to describe the matrix element for processes involving the two-gluon one-photon vertex in the presence of a magnetic field.The present work amends such shortcoming.
+We carry out a full-fledged analysis starting from first principles to find the correct tensor structure to describe the two-gluon one-photon vertex in the presence of a magnetic field.
+This vertex is an essential ingredient to compute the matrix element describing gluon fusion/splitting processes.
 We deduce the general tensor structure of this vertex for gluons and photons of arbitrary virtuality in terms of the possible polarization vectors and show that the structure drastically simplifies when restricting the calculation to on-shell gluons and photons.
 We use the deduced tensor basis to express the two-gluon one-photon vertex at one-loop order in the intermediate field strength regime, relevant to describe the photon yield and $\nu_2$ in the context of relativistic heavy-ion collisions during pre-equilibrium.
 A similar calculation of a vertex involving two massless vectors and a massive scalar in the presence of a magnetic field has been discussed in Ref.~\cite{Jaber-Urquiza:2023swn}.

 The work is organized as follows: In Sec.~\ref{II} we deduce the general structure of the two-gluon one-photon vertex in a constant magnetic field.
 We find the set of polarization vectors to express this tensor structure, using the properties of the strong and electromagnetic interactions under parity and charge conjugation and the symmetry between gluon exchange.
 We show that when the gluons and the photon are on mass-shell, the number of basis vectors becomes significantly smaller than when describing the case of arbitrary gluon and photon virtuality.
 In Sec.~\ref{III} we compute the explicit coefficients that multiply the tensor structure form the one-loop approximation to the two-gluon one-photon vertex for the case where the photon energy is larger than the magnetic field strength.
 In Sec.~\ref{IV} we analyze the behavior of the basis coefficients as functions of the gluon and photon energies as well as of the field strength and the angle between the direction of propagation of the photon and the direction of the magnetic field.
 We finally summarize and conclude in Sec.~\ref{concl}.